Preparing for a Baby

 Imagine the possibilities.
 At Midwest Community, we are well-known for advancing our employees and promoting from within at all levels of the organization.
 Take the first step in starting your career and grow with us!

 Float Member Service Representatives – may have days scheduled at any location (Defiance, Bryan, Napoleon).
 Computer literacy is required and cash handling or banking experience is preferred.
+Please see the job overview for a list of duties.

 Starting pay is $17.44 an hour